dickhardt/email-verification-protocol/README.md

 The `IdentityProvider.register()` call succeeds if the DNS entry is correct and fetching the `.well-known/web-identity` provided a `provider_urls` value that contains the required `accounts_endpoint`, `sd_assertion_endpoint`, and `jwks_uri` values.

-> Q: Perhaps the browser should call the `accounts_endpoint` and ensure it gets an email that matches the passed email, and then POSTS the corresponding account `id` to the `sd_assertion_endpoint` and then verifies the returned sd-jwt (since user should be logged in) verifying the `jwks_uri` has a key for the `iss` value in the sd-jwt.
+> Q: Perhaps the browser should call the `accounts_endpoint` and ensure it gets an email that matches the passed email, and then POSTS the corresponding account `id` to the `sd_assertion_endpoint` and then verifies the returned SD-JWT (since user should be logged in) verifying the `jwks_uri` has a key for the `iss` value in the SD-JWT.

 The browser has now registered the provider for the email `john.doe@domain.example`